-From the Central Computer, access the Communication Map, find the Module Number to be added and check the check-box.
+From the Central Computer or MR100 for Windows CE Group Interface, access the Communication Map, find the Module Number to be added and check the check-box.

 7.4.5 Program the Module: Set the HEATER ENABLE setting to YES for each circuit that is used on the Control Module, and then enter the setpoints and configuration as required.